-- 4.A.a(e) An appointment without tenure shall be made as either stated to be a term appointment, a probationary appointment, or a preliminary (tenure-track) appointment. - A term appointment is one made in accordance with Article 37 without expectation of renewal.
-A term appointment may, however, be renewed and a faculty member employed under successive term appointments must in the fifth year of such employment be considered for tenure in accordance with Article 37.3.(c)a preliminary (tenure-track) appointment; in any case successive term appointments must not exceed a period of six years. - 1.A.II. (g) A probationary preliminary (tenure-track) appointment (normally one at the rank of Lecturer) is one made for three (3) years where there is a specific requirement, such as the completion of a doctoral degree or some other required credential or professional designation.
+- (e) An appointment without tenure shall be made as either a term appointment or a preliminary appointment. - (f) A term appointment is one made in accordance with Article 37.
+A term appointment may be renewed and a faculty member employed under successive term appointments must in the fifth year of such employment be considered for tenure in accordance with Article 37.3.(c); in any case successive term appointments must not exceed a period of six years. - (g) A preliminary (tenure-track) appointment at the rank of Lecturer is one made for three (3) years where there is a specific requirement, such as the completion of a doctoral degree or some other required credential or professional designation.
 Such requirements will be clearly stated in the letter of appointment.
-Upon completion of the specified requirement(s), the rank shall become that of Assistant Professor.
-The length of a probationary appointment shall be from one (1) to a maximum of three (3) years.
-If the requirement is successfully met, a probationary appointment will be succeeded by a preliminary (tenure-track) appointment. - A preliminary (tenure-track) appointment at the rank of Assistant Professor is one made for three (3) years with the expectation that, subject to successful reviews, it will be renewed subject to Article 6.2.(a) and at some point succeeded by an appointment with tenure.
-The purpose of a preliminary (tenure-track) appointment is to allow sufficient time to successfully transition to a tenured appointment.
-Normally, renewal of a preliminary appointment shall be for three (3) years and the total time in a preliminary appointment shall not be for more than a total of six (6) years, including any years served on a probationary appointment, exclusive of extensions granted for other reasons, such as parental leave, duty to accommodate, and not counting periods of unpaid leave, from the date of the preliminary appointment. - 1.A.IV.(i) A preliminary (tenure-track) appointment at the rank of Associate Professor is one made with the expectation that, subject to successful reviews, it will result in consideration for tenure within three (3) years exclusive of extensions granted for other reasons, such as parental leave, duty to accommodate, and not counting periods of unpaid leave, from the date of the preliminary appointment.
+Upon completion of the specified requirement(s), the rank shall become that of Assistant Professor. - (h) A preliminary (tenure-track) appointment at the rank of Assistant Professor is one made for three (3) years with the expectation that it will be renewed subject to Article 6.2.(a) and succeeded by an appointment with tenure.
+Normally, renewal of a preliminary appointment shall be for three (3) years and the total time in a preliminary appointment shall not be for more than a total of six (6) years exclusive of extensions granted for other reasons, such as parental leave, duty to accommodate, and not counting periods of unpaid leave, from the date of the preliminary appointment. - (i) A preliminary (tenure-track) appointment at the rank of Associate Professor is one made with the expectation that, subject to successful reviews, it will result in consideration for tenure within three (3) years exclusive of extensions granted for other reasons, such as parental leave, duty to accommodate, and not counting periods of unpaid leave, from the date of the preliminary appointment.